 The DiSC® Assessment Test can provide value for employment screening, when used carefully and in conjunction with other assessments.

-The reason is because the DiSC® Assessment Test is the most user-friendly assessment available.
+The reason is that the DiSC® Assessment Test is the most user-friendly assessment available.
 The test only requires 10 to 20 minutes to complete, the questions are intuitive and easy to comprehend, and the face validity (meaning that the participant accepts and agrees with the results) is very high.
-More importantly the cost is often below $50.
+More importantly, the cost is often below $50.

-Validation – This is of primary concern Human Resources and employment attorneys.
+Validation – This is of primary concern to Human Resources and employment attorneys.

 DiSC® Assessment Tests and Observable Behaviors